f4hem/charm/README.md

 if response_type is 'token'
 You will get token(not expired), state(if used) and expire_at params on your redirect_uri in hashbang(#). location.hash is not sent on server-side thus you will need to extract it with javascript and then use.

-### When you get a token first time with response_type=code and when some tokens are expired you need to refresh them at `PROVIDER/charm/token` with following params:
+### When you get token first time or token is expired
+You need to refresh expired tokens at `PROVIDER/charm/token` with following params:
 * client_id and client_secret (required, client credentials)
 * token (required, it may be a string or an array of tokens for _mass refreshing_).
 Example: